 Raaj S. Narayan

-Mr. Narayan received a B.A. cum laude from Yale University and a J.D. from Stanford Law School, where he was a member of the Stanford Law Review and senior editor of the Stanford Law & Policy Review.
+Mr. Narayan received a B.A. cum laude from Yale University and a J.D. from Stanford Law School, where he was a member of the Stanford Law Review and the Stanford Law & Policy Review.

 He is a member of the New York State Bar Association and the State Bar of California.